diwic/dbus-rs/dbus/examples/argument_guide.md

 else { println!("Don't know how to handle a {:?}", value.arg_type()) }
 ```

 Dicts and variants are sometimes combined, e g, you might need to read a D-Bus dictionary of String to Variants.
-You can then read these as `HashMap<String, Variant<Box<dyn RefArg>>>`.
+You can read these as `PropMap` (which is a type alias for `HashMap<String, Variant<Box<dyn RefArg>>>`) and use
+`prop_cast` to retrieve a value.

 Structs
 -------